POSTED BY February 9, 2017 COMMENTS (54)ON

 Don’t use fixed deposits for long term wealth creation

-While investing in a fixed deposits for a short term period is still ok, it’s strictly a no no if you are investing for long term financial goals like retirement or children education or something.
-The positives of fixed deposits over long term are just few compared to the negatives.
+While investing in a fixed deposit for a short term period is still ok, it’s strictly a no-no if you are investing for long term financial goals like retirement or children’s education or something.
+The positives of fixed deposits over long term are just a few compared to the negatives.
 Fixed deposits or recurring deposits are tools to just “save the money” and not wealth creation.

 At best they can preserve your money purchasing power, but cant create big wealth for you (after adjusting for inflation and taxes)

 So try learn more about debt funds, they are not at all that scary and much more easier to invest and maintain then you imagine.
 If you are looking to try out your debt mutual funds investments, our team can talk to you and help you save your money in debt mutual funds, Just fill up this form and we will call you